 Another paradox is that in cherry picking single performances throughout a tour, as is the case with A Real Live One and A Real Dead One, Harris is unable to assemble a collection of performances as cohesive and inspired as the Donington concert.

 Adrian Smith is still missing though, and the songs suffer for it.
-Not least Can I Play With Madness, where his guitar and his voice have left a huge gap that the current band’s energy can’t quite make up for.
+Not least Can I Play With Madness, where his guitar and his voice have left a huge gap that the current band’s energy can’t make up for.
 So it’s very welcome when Smith makes a guest appearance on Running Free at the end of the set.
-It’s also a glimpse into the future, Iron Maiden putting their first three-guitar performance on record.
+It’s also a glimpse into the future, Iron Maiden putting their first three-guitar performance on record with Smith joining Dave Murray and Janick Gers on stage.

-This version of the band can thrill you when they throw themselves into a beautiful Afraid To Shoot Strangers or an energetic Bring Your Daughter…To The Slaughter, but their lack of sophistication in the wake of Smith leaving is obvious when it comes to performing 80s classics like 2 Minutes To Midnight and Hallowed Be Thy Name.
+The 1992-93 version of the band, even without Smith, can thrill you when they throw themselves into a beautiful Afraid To Shoot Strangers or an energetic Bring Your Daughter…To The Slaughter.
+But their lack of sophistication in the wake of Smith leaving is obvious when it comes to performing 80s classics like 2 Minutes To Midnight and Hallowed Be Thy Name.

 With Live At Donington the curtain came down on the most crucial era in Iron Maiden’s history, the 12 years in which they had been fronted by Bruce Dickinson.
 1993 saw him leave the band painfully, the release of three live albums and one concert video, and hundreds of tapes of hopeful singers sitting on Steve Harris’ desk.

 But the Donington recording was not a triumphant send-off.
-With a proper production, this record might have been the live album fans were waiting for in 1993, but Harris did not rise to the challenge.
+With a proper production, and maybe a better studio than Harris’ own Barnyard, this record might have been the live album fans were waiting for in 1993.
+Harris did sadly not rise to the challenge.
 If this material was engineered and mixed by a professional engineer (Martin Birch had retired, but others could have done it) and given priority over the piecemeal approach, then Maiden fans would have been spared the pain of being exposed to three below-par live albums in less than nine months.

 As it is, actually having the complete show makes for a more interesting package than either of the previous two.
 And the band’s energy lifts the recording, powered by a strong Dickinson performance.
 Maiden would come to miss him.